Lou Pearlman: Documentaries

 Pearlman was featured in the third season of American Greed in the episode called "Boy Band Mogul" in 2009.

-The documentary The Boy Band Con: The Lou Pearlman Story premiered at SXSW on March 13, 2019.
+The documentary The Boy Band Con: The Lou Pearlman Story, produced by Lance Bass; member of Pearlman's boy band NSYNC, premiered at SXSW on March 13, 2019.
 It was released on YouTube Premium in April 2019.

 On December 13, 2019, Pearlman was the subject of an episode of ABC's 20/20 titled "The Hitman: From Pop to Prison".
+On July 24, 2024, Pearlman's story was featured on Netflix's documentary series Dirty Pop: The Boy Band Scam.